greird/chordictionaryjs/README.md

 npm install
 ```

+If it has been installed correctly you should be able to launch ```npm test``` and see that every tests passed.

 The only file to edit is `/src/chordictionary.js`.

-To run some unit tests on your modifications, type `Gulp test` or go to `/_testfiles/test_dev.html`.
+To run some unit tests, type `Gulp test` or go to `/_tests`.
+(Note that this will only test compiled code from the /build directory.)
-You may need to edit or add new tests in `/_testfiles/test.js`.
+You may need to edit or add new tests in `/_tests/test.js`.
 I'm using the unit testing framework [QUnit](https://qunitjs.com/).

 Finally, type `Gulp build` to compile the content of `/src` into `/build`.